peopleempoweringpolitics

 No Candidate

-As you can see Party A should have gained two seats by vote share.
+Now what if in the third round onwards those party A votes are transferred to the other two parties?
+As you can see Party A should have gained two seats by vote share, instead of the eventual one seat gain.
 This is also why constituencies are normally ranged between 3-5 seats and the droop quota is used, as the lower threshold favours larger parties.
-This could be resolved if your first vote for the party and preference their candidate choices, with only surplus party votes going to other parties.
+This could be resolved if you first vote for the party and preference their candidate choices, with only surplus party votes going to another parties.

 Proportional Past the Post